The Last Druid: Plot

-Back at the Behemoth, Breccon uses the Elfstones to find Ajin.
-Dar and Breccon then attempt a rescue, but they are caught by the Pretender and her wolf-men.
-Breccon uses the Elfstones to reveal to the wolf-men who they once were, and that they were turned into the beasts they are by the Pretender.
-They rip her apart in anger, allowing Breccon, Dar, Ajin, and her mother to escape.
+Back at the Behemoth, Brecon uses the Elfstones to find Ajin.
+Dar and Brecon then attempt a rescue, but they are caught by the Pretender and her wolf-men.
+Brecon uses the Elfstones to reveal to the wolf-men who they once were, and that they were turned into the beasts they are by the Pretender.
+They rip her apart in anger, allowing Brecon, Dar, Ajin, and her mother to escape.
 The people of Skaarsland recognize Ajin immediately and crown her queen.
 She orders the Skaar army home and becomes busy with royal life.
 Dar feels out of place, despite his love for her, so he leaves after her coronation.

 Tindall and Rocan take the Behemoth up to use Annabelle just as a massive winter storm descends upon Skaarsland.
 They force Shea to stay behind with Seelah due to the danger.
 As they activate Annabelle, the Behemoth is struck by lightening and explodes before the process can complete, shooting the chemicals across the sky.
 Shea witnesses this from the ground and devastated at the loss of his friends screams a violent burst of Wishsong, that he didn't even know he had, igniting the chemicals properly and stopping the winter storm.
 The clouds break, and Skaarsland enjoys its first warm day in years as the weather changes favorably.

 Back at Emberen, Tarsha has her final confrontation with Clizia Porse.
 Clizia sends the Jachyra to attack her first.
 Fade and Flinc aid her in battling the demon, but it nearly defeats them.
 Grianne then arrives and uses her Wishsong to destroy the Jachyra, leaving her weak.
 Tarsha then uses her Wishsong to destroy Clizia Porse.
 Grianne uses her Wishsong to heal Fade and Flinc.
 Grianne gives Tarsha a letter Drisker had written to her in case he didn't make it.
 She then returns to Mother Tanequil where she becomes a spirit once more.
 Grianne speaks to Tarsha in her spirit form letting her know that she is finally home.

 Shea reunites with Tarsha at Emberen and asks her to teach him how to use his newfound Wishsong.
-Breccon and Dar return to Arborlon, where Breccon returns the Elfstones.
+Brecon and Dar return to Arborlon, where Brecon returns the Elfstones.
 Dar then returns to Leah.
 After a time, Ajin comes to him and admits that her counselors won't accept him as her husband now, but that he can serve as her Blade and protector.
 A wedding will come later, she promises.
 Shea and Tarsha return to Paranor.
 Tarsha begins to have feelings for Shea and wonders if he is her true love.
 She finally reads Drisker's letter, in which he confirms Tarsha's suspicions that Allanon anointed her a druid, but he writes that it is her choice as to whether she accepts.
 With science on the rise, she contemplates whether the world needs magic anymore.
 She knows that whatever choice she makes, she will change the world.